 - Jan 1 – Inquiries open via an online form that closes Aug 1st, at 11:59 p.m.
 PDT.
 After a brief administrative vetting, each inquiry is randomly assigned to multiple reviewers.

 - Aug 3 – First-Stage Review starts, with volunteers each receiving a docket of between 20 and 200 submissions.
-Each reviewer select three inquiries from their docket by Sep 7 (five weeks).
+Each reviewer select three inquiries from their docket by Sep 6.

-- Sep 8 – Second-Stage Review starts, as a subset of reviewers collaboratively considers all selections made.
-A final slate of ~15 applicants is due to the executive director by Sep 29 (three weeks).
+- Sep 10 – Second-Stage Review starts, as a subset of reviewers collaboratively considers all selections made.
+A final slate of ~15 applicants is due to the executive director by Oct 5.

-- Sep 30 – Invitations are sent to submit full proposals, through a second online form, due Oct 28 (four weeks).
+- Oct 6 – Invitations are sent to submit full proposals, through a second online form, due Nov 1.

 - A separate online thread, and shared commentable document, are created for each proposal, in addition to email and Slack discussion spaces.

-- All board members vote yes/no on each proposal submitted, by the end of the second week (c.Dec 1).
+- All board members vote yes/no on each proposal submitted, by the end of the second week (c.Nov 26).

 - Proposals receiving more than several no votes are subject to particularly careful consideration and deliberation.

-- Each board member submits quantitative scores to the executive director, who provides the board a non-qualified aggregation of yes/no votes and quantitative scores, by the end of the third week (c.Dec 8).
+- Each board member submits quantitative scores to the executive director, who provides the board a non-qualified aggregation of yes/no votes and quantitative scores, by the end of the third week (c.Dec 3), which are shared with the full board in raw form (by c.Dec 4).

-- The executive director summarizes the yes/no votes, aggregate quantitative scores, and online discussions from three locales, and, barring any already-emerging consensus in various discussion spaces, proposes 3-6 potential conclusions, by the end of the fourth week (c.Dec 15).
+- After a week for discussion and reconsideration (including possible resubmission of scores), the executive director summarizes the yes/no votes, aggregate quantitative scores, and online discussions from three locales, and, barring any already-emerging consensus in various discussion spaces, proposes 3-6 potential conclusions, by the end of the fourth week (c.Dec 10).

 - The board members discuss extant matters including, if warranted, on a conference call during the fourth or fifth week.

-- Year-End – Final funding decisions are typically announced between Christmas and New Year’s.
+- Year-End – Final funding decisions are typically announced between Christmas and New Year’s, sometimes early January.